-In 1853, Commodore Matthew Perry sailed to Japan on a U.S. mission to open trade relations at any cost.
-This remarkable musical by Stephen Sondheim and John Weidman tells the tale of a samurai and a fisherman who get caught up in the westernization of the East.
-George Takei stars; John Doyle directs.
+In this groundbreaking musical by Stephen Sondheim and John Weidman, Commodore Matthew Perry sails to Japan in 1853 on a U.S. mission to open up trade relations at any cost.
+Pacific Overtures tells the tale of a samurai and a fisherman who are caught up in the westernization of the East.